 Alternatively you can talk about goals you have in your private life, things that help you wake up and head to work each day.
 Maybe you want to provide for your children, or save money for the house, or anything.

 One way or another, they should get an impression that you have a reason to work, that you do not go to job just because everyone else does the same thing.
 Ensure them that something drives you forward and will help you overcome an eventual crisis of motivation.
+You can also check 7 sample answers to this question.

 How do you imagine a typical day in this job?